F41zK4r1m/RascalRunner/README.md

 ## Features

-- Given a PAT, finds repositories you should focus on for pipeline exploitation by checking for available secrets, permissions, and runs
+- Given a PAT (classic or fine-grained), finds repositories you should focus on for pipeline exploitation by checking for available secrets, permissions, and runs
 - Uploads a workflow file and kick off a malicious run covertly on a temporary branch
 - Automatically downloads run logs when the run completes
-- Automatically cleans up evidence of the run, and removes potential deployments the event generated
+- Automatically cleans up evidence of the run, and removes potential deployments the event generated.
+Also supports only removing run logs but leaving the workflow to avoid some blue team detections.

 Github actions are complex enough that if the `recon` or `run` steps fail, it doesn't mean you're cooked.
 There are also many ways to still mess up a deployment via RascalRunner and get caught by defenders.
 Be sure you understand the existing workflows in the repository you're targeting and look for clues to security and alerting measures in place.

 ## Install

 ```
+mkdir working && cd working
+python -m venv venv
+source venv/bin/activate
 pip install rascalrunner
 ```